 - Any approved STATS 600-level or above courses

 In addition, a student needs to take at least 4 credits of cognate courses that are pre-approved by a Program Advisor.
+This requirement only applies to students who have matriculated prior to 2018.

 Additional Degree Information